 1. Microsoft Surface Book 3

-Microsoft Surface book is one of the favorite laptops among Architects right now.
+Microsoft Surface book is one of the favorite laptops for Architects right now.
 This laptop is preferred, thanks to a powerful Intel i7 8th generation processor and detachable pixel sense touch screen with a high resolution of 3240×2160 pixels.
 The display is pepped to display the digital drafts and designs that even Apple MacBooks can’t do yet.
 The enhanced graphics is powered by a dedicated NVidia GTX 1660 Ti GPU.

 When it comes to its design, there are multiple ports you can put to use.
 These involve one USB 3.1 Gen 2 USB-C port and USB 3.1 Gen 2 Type-A ports.
 Other than these two, there is a Surface Connect port you can use for charging and other purposes like connecting.
 There is a 3.5mm jack too along with the provision of an SDXC card reader.
+This is the best laptop for architects with a detachable screen.

 Pros: